ElsevierSoftwareX/SOFTX-D-20-00088/README.md

 ### License
 This is published under **free** and **permissive** [BSD 3-Clause License][license].
-Only exceptions to this license can be found in the *'[third party]'* package.
+Only exceptions to this license can be found in the *'[third party]'*-folder.

 ### Installation to MATLAB (for R2014b or newer)
 Download [the latest toolbox installer] and double-click it to install it.